Succeed at the speed of a startup — 7 Concise lessons for enterprise

 by Justyna Kot & Joseph Francis Marsico

-1. Take an Agile, MVP approach to software development
+1. Take an Agile, MVP approach from a startup to software development

 The startup approach to software development is to invest small amounts of financial resources into projects without fixed scope for three months to explore the limits of what is possible.
 The results are then used to scale-up the project.

 This same rule applies to both internal employees working on company projects and subcontractors working in their areas of expertise.

 Want to launch a new mobile client for a set of key users?